aws/aws-cdk-rfcs/text/66-self-managed-stack-sets.md

     * Primitives added for making API calls to create/update stack sets
     * Branching between deploying stacks vs stack sets
 * [4] [File Assets Management](#4-file-assets-management)
+  * CDK Asset Management Complexities
-  * How file assets are defined
+  * How file assets can be defined
-  * How bootstrapping works with stack sets
+  * How bootstrapping could work with stack sets
-  * How file assets are made available to accounts “unmanaged” by CDK and in regions that the stack set deploys to
+  * How file assets could be made available to accounts “unmanaged” by CDK and in regions that the stack set deploys to

 ## [1] CLI Integration - Stack/Stack Set Collection

 ## High Level CLI/Deploy Flow

 ![Architecture Diagram](../images/self-managed-stack-sets/high_level_cli_deploy_flow.jpg)
 1. CLI calls list/synth/deploy
 1. Subprocess invokes CDK App
-    1. StackSet construct generates template and artifact is added to manifest as a new artifact type
+1. StackSet construct generates template and artifact is added to Cloud Assembly as a new artifact type
-1. CLI reads manifest
+1. CLI reads Cloud Assembly
 1. CLI deploys to AWS environment

 ### Supported Commands:

 * cdk diff
 * cdk synth
 * cdk deploy
 * cdk list

 ### [1.1] Commands/flags for stack sets

 At a high-level, the flow for stacks vs stack sets are nearly identical with a few different configuration parameters and end deployment logic.

-**Option 1**: Commands will remain the same and perform actions for both stack/stack sets **(Preferred)**

-In this option, the commands can be ran as the are today, and under the hood logic will be branched based on artifact type.
+Commands can be ran as the are today, and under the hood logic will be branched based on artifact type.

 * **Pros**:
   * Unified customer experience for deploying infrastructure